Highly available SQLite cluster powered by embedded NATS JetStream server.

 - Use with any programming language

-- You can use any PostgreSQL driver to connect to ha.
+- You can use any ha, PostgreSQL or MySQL driver to connect to ha.

 - The SQLite parser engine will proccess the commands.

-- PostgreSQL functions (and visual editors like pgadmim, dbeaver, etc) are not supported.
+- MySQL and PostgreSQL functions are not supported.

 5. HTTP API